Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/09-e2e-githubaction-enterprise.md

 To set up GitHub Actions for deployment, we'll need to use the new workflow file in our repository.
 This file will contain the instructions for our CI/CD pipeline.

-## Setup secrets and variables

-We are using different secrets in our workflow: JUMP_BOX_PASSWORD and MYSQL_ADMIN_PASSWORD.
-Secrets in GitHub are encrypted and allow you to store sensitive information such as passwords or API keys, and use them in your workflows using the ${{ secrets.MY_SECRET }} syntax.

-In GitHub, secrets can be defined at three different levels:

-* Repository level: secrets defined at the repository level are available in all workflows of the repository.

-* Organization level: secrets defined at the organization level are available in all workflows of the GitHub organization.

-* Environment level: secrets defined at the environment level are available only in workflows referencing the specified environment.

-For this workshop, we’ll define our secrets at the repository level.
-To do so, go to the Settings tab of your repository, and select Secrets then Actions under it, in the left menu.

-Then select New repository secret and create secrets for JUMP_BOX_PASSWORD and MYSQL_ADMIN_PASSWORD.

-## [!TIP]

-You can also use the [GitHub CLI](https://cli.github.com) to define your secrets, using the command `gh secret set <MY_SECRET> -b"<SECRET_VALUE>" -R <repository_url>`

 ## Creating an Azure Service Principal

 In order to deploy our Landing Zone and application to Azure Spring Apps, we'll need to create an Azure Service Principal.